|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 You will study maintaining animal health and welfare, undertaking practical animal feeding, maintaining animal accommodation, undertaking work related experience in the land based sector, understanding the basic principles of animal biology, introduction to the principles and practices of animal behaviour and handling and contributing to the nursing of animals.

-Your progress will be assessed by a multiple choice test, externally set assignments and by building a portfolio of evidence.
+Your progress will be assessed by a multiple choice test, externally set by a portfolio of evidence.

 English and Maths are important life skills that will help you to achieve your best in your studies and progress to your dream career.
 If you have not already achieved grade 9-4 in GCSE Maths and/ or English at school, we will support you to improve your skills.